SegersIan/knowledge-base/content/team-topologies/architect-for-flow.md

         * *Domain Driven Design* - To understand your boundaries, opportunity to reuse (modularize) and choose appropriate investment strategy (Build, buy, outsource).
         * *Team Topologies* - To properly design the organization and the team's boundaries.
     * She introduces the **Architecture For Flow Canvas** where she designs an opinionated approach that combines these 3 tools to reach the stated goal.
+* In general
+    * Optimize for of sustainable value
+    * Enable fast and constant feedback
+    * Be adaptive to rapid changes.

 ## The Tools